Past Events

 Held at the East Beach at Birds Hill Provincial Park, it is an early start to the day.

-Event Distances and Start Times are listed in the table below, with full details and pricing to be confirmed early in the new year.
+Event distances and approximate start times are listed in the table below, with full details to be confirmed and communicated prior to race day.

 Start Time |